Nvestiq

 By relying on a programmed set of rules rather than human judgment in the moment, algorithmic trading removes much of the emotion and stress from the process.
 This makes trading more systematic, disciplined, and consistent.

 At its core, algorithmic trading begins with a strategy or set of rules.
-These rules are written into computer code that can monitor real-time market data — such as price changes, trading volume, or even external inputs like news.
+These rules are encoded in computer code that can monitor real-time market data — such as price changes, trading volume, or external inputs like news.

 When the algorithm detects conditions that match the rules, it sends an instruction to buy, sell, or hold.
 Because everything happens in real time, execution is almost instantaneous, leaving little room for hesitation or emotional decision-making.